 Staying Safe in South Korea

-Backpacking South Korea is pretty safe.
+South Korea is safe to travel.
 This is a very safe country where you have very little to worry about.

 Even petty theft and pickpocketing aren’t really a big concern here.
 Of course, you should still be mindful of your things, especially on crowded streets or public transport.
 Make sure to hide your money when travelling around.